Terry Christian: Television

 In 1990, with the explosion of the Madchester scene, Christian was recruited to host the Channel 4 youth entertainment show The Word, based on the format of his music magazine radio shows.
 The show was a mixture of pop music and teen attitude.
-The Word hosted many groups playing live for the first time on British TV.
+The Word hosted many groups playing live for the first time on British TV including Oasis when still unknown with their first single, "Supersonic".
 Christian remained its only continuous presenter until it finished its run in 1995.

 He went on to present Carlton Television's The Big City, Sky 1's pop music show The Hitmix, and The Football Show for Tyne Tees Television.
-He presented Turn on Terry for ITV with regular guest Tony Wilson and six series of Moore Television's It's My Life (2003–2009).
-"It's My Life" was nominated for two St Martin's Trust Awards.
+He presented Turn on Terry for ITV with regular guests Tony Wilson and Alison Hammond and six series of ITV's youth discussion show It's My Life (2003–2009), made by Manchester-based independent Moore Television and filmed at Granada Television.
+It's My Life was nominated for two St Martin's Trust Awards.

 Christian appeared as himself in the Cribs' video for the stand-alone single "You're Gonna Lose Us", which was made to look like an episode of The Word; and also played the part of Ross Peagrum, despotic TV presenter, in series 2 and 4 of the BBC TV drama series Cutting It.
 He appeared as a guest on other TV shows in the UK and Ireland.
 During the '90s, Terry was also regularly seen as a presenter on MTV Europe.
 In January 2009 he entered as a contestant on the sixth series of Celebrity Big Brother alongside Verne Troyer, La Toya Jackson, Ulrika Jonsson, Coolio and Mutya Buena, finishing in second place.
-Christian has ITV's youth discussion show It's My Life, made by Manchester-based independent Moore Television.
-The programme is filmed at Granada Television in Manchester.

 Christian turned to stand-up comedy with his one-man show Naked Confessions of a Recovering Catholic, which was well received.
-Since 2009 he has been a regular panellist on The Wright Stuff on Channel 5 and its replacement Jeremy Vine.
+Since 2009, he has been a regular panellist on The Wright Stuff on Channel 5 and its replacement, Jeremy Vine.
+His latest comedy show, Confessions of an Irish Catholic, toured in 2025 and was at The Stand Comedy Club in Edinburgh for Edinburgh Fringe from 17 to 24 August.